Code-Institute-Submissions/MS1-tartan-taps/README.md

         - Tartan will be used in a minimalist way to be in keeping with the company name.
     - #### Typography
         - Cormorant SC will be used for headings and important information, in keeping with the company logo.
 Roboto will be utilised for the website content.
 Sans-serif will be used as a fallback, should there be an error with imported fonts.
         - The text will be consistent across all pages.
-Titles and heading will be centered, and as there is no large bodies of text content can also be centered.
+Titles and heading will be centered, and as there are no large bodies of text content can also be centered.
     - #### Imagery
         - Utilising bootstraps Jumbotron the home page hero image is designed to catch the user's attention.
 It has to be contemporary, striking, and directly related to what the company offers.
-        - Images must be of a high enough quality that as the images scale according to different devices they do not become pixalated.
+        - Images must be of a high enough quality that as the images scale according to different devices they do not become pixelated.

 ## Skeleton
-Below you can find links to the initial draft of the wireframes I've created for each individual page, showing how I would like the page to be structured, and how responsive the website is to different devices.
+Below you can find links to the initial draft of the wireframes I've created for each page, showing how I would like the page to be structured, and how responsive the website is to different devices.

 - ### Wireframes
     I have created wireframes using Balsamiq for desktop, tablet and mobile devices.